Ready in

 Step 4: Add butter and knead the dough

-Add 1/2 tablespoon of butter to the paneer and bread mixture.
-Knead the mixture thoroughly with your hands, similar to kneading dough, for about until it becomes very smooth and uniform.
+Add 1/2 tablespoon of butter to the paneer and bread mixture. the mixture thoroughly with your hands, similar to dough, for about until it becomes very smooth and uniform.
 The smoother the dough, the better the gulab jamuns will be.

 Step 5: Form the gulab jamun balls

-Take small portions of the kneaded dough and roll them between your palms to form smooth, round balls.
+Take small portions of the dough and roll them between your palms to form smooth, round balls.
 Ensure there are no cracks on the surface of the balls.
 Continue until all the dough is used (this recipe yields approximately 18 balls).

 Step 6: Prepare the sugar syrup